Check an issue with your water

 - make sure your main water valve, where water enters your home, is fully open

-If the problem continues, or you suspect a watermain break, call 519-886-2310.
+If the problem continues, or you suspect a watermain break, report it to the city.

 If City Utilities are dispatched and the problem is caused by internal plumbing, the property owner may be charged for the visit.